Variance Reduced Random Relaxed Projection Method for Constrained Finite-sum Minimization Problems: Introduction

-To summarize our contributions, we developed a new RPM that aims at solving constrained convex optimization problems where the objective is a sum of a large number of differentiable convex functions and the feasible region is defined as the intersection of a large number of complicated convex subsets.
+In this paper, we develop a new RPM that aims at solving problem~\eqref{1.1} in the face of difficulties~\ref{difficulty_i}-\ref{difficulty_iii}.
 The proposed algorithm features two useful algorithmic ideas that can significantly improve the practical performance: variance reduction and half-space approximation of the complicated subsets.
 To the best of our knowledge, this is the first time these two ideas are simultaneously incorporated into the framework of RPMs.
 Furthermore, the proposed RPM enjoys rigorous theoretical guarantees.
-In particular, under standard assumptions (similar to those adopted in~\cite{Nedic} and \cite{wang2016stochastic}), we proved that the sequence of iterates generated by the proposed RPM converges almost surely to the optimal solution to the constrained convex optimization problem~\eqref{1.1}.
-Moreover, the convergence rates of the optimality gap and the feasibility gap are $\mathcal{O}(1/\sqrt{K})$ and $\mathcal{O}(\log K/K)$, respectively.

-As a side contribution, we formulated and proved an error bound-type condition, see Proposition~\ref{prop:LR-holds}.
-The condition played an instrumental role in the theoretical development of our RPM.
-We believe that it could be of independent interest in the study of other optimization algorithms, potentially beyond the context of RPMs.
+Under assumptions similar to previous works, we prove that the sequence of iterates generated by our RPM converges to an optimal solution to problem~\eqref{1.1}.
+Moreover, the convergence rates of the optimality gap and the feasibility gap are $\mathcal{O}(1/\sqrt{K})$ and $\mathcal{O}(1/K)$, respectively.
+If $f$ has a Lipschitz gradient, then the advantage of the variance reduction can be realized theoretically, and the rate of the optimality gap is improved to $\mathcal{O}(1/K^{2/3})$.
+Finally, under a quadratic growth condition on $f$, the rates can be strengthened to $\mathcal{O}(1/K)$ and $\mathcal{O}(1/K^2)$, respectively.
+Because of the integration of the two new algorithmic ideas, theoretical frameworks of existing RPMs do not apply, and new analyses are developed.
+In particular, we have formulated and proved an error bound-type condition, which plays an instrumental role in the theoretical development of our RPM.
+We believe that it could be of independent interest in the study of other optimization algorithms.

 The rest of this paper is organized as follows.
-We collect the necessary notations and preliminary results in Section~\ref{sec:prelim}.
-In Section~\ref{sec:main}, we introduce the assumptions and then present and analyze the proposed random projection method.
+We present the proposed algorithm and the required assumptions in Section~\ref{sec:VR3PM} and Section~\ref{sec:assumptions}, respectively.
+In Section~\ref{subsec2}, we study the convergence behaviour of the proposed algorithm.
 Numerical results are reported in Section~\ref{sec:experiment}.